onyxhealth/oauth2org/README.md

 Office of the National Coordinator for Health Information Technology (HHS ONC) and the  Centers for Medicare and Medicaid Services (HHS CMS).
-It was built provider consumer-facing APIs and shares a common code base with the CMS Blue Button 2.0 API.
+It was built provider consumer-facing APIs and shares a common code base with the CMS Blue Button 2.0 API, but this version is designed for re-use.
-See https://bluebutton.cms.gov/ for more details.
+It may be used for business-to-business APIs and is not limited to patient-facing APIs or FHIR.

 Installation